-The fifth time I went to Oman, I convinced Chian Huey to take me on a road trip again.
-By this time, she had been an expat in Muscat for several years, and had acted as tour guide a few times already with various friends who had the opportunity to visit.
+I convinced Chian Huey to take me on a road trip again, on my fifth visit to Oman.
+But by this time, she had been an expat in Muscat for several years, and had acted as tour guide a few times already with various friends who had the opportunity to visit.
 She was getting bored of visiting the same tourist attractions, and was no longer keen to spend the night someplace other than home.

-"You know, I haven't been to Bahla," she mused.
+“You know, I haven’t been to Bahla,” she mused.
 She had heard Bahla had a weekend souk too.
-In addition, there is an old fort in Bahla - it was also an important city of the Omani inner territories.
+In addition, there is an old fort in Bahla, for it was an important city of the Omani inner territories.

 - Dress code in Oman